angely-dev/freeradius-api/README.md

 ---

 _Doc is about to be updated!
-Some sections may be obsolete.
-I made recent changes (namely `PATCH` endpoints and services layer) which I have to document._
+I made a lot of changes recently (namely `PATCH` endpoints and services layer) and the [pyfreeradius](https://github.com/angely-dev/pyfreeradius) is now published as a separate public package!_

 ---